The-Null-Pointer-Patrol/null-pointer-drone/README.md

 When sending a Nack, that contains a packet, the packet inside will have its hop index pointing to where the drone would have sent that packet if it wasn't for the nack.

 # Panics
+See the documentation of the 'new()' function of the drone